 therapy (known as ‘treatment-experienced’).

 tested in people with HIV and HCV co-infection.
-Response rates and side-effects
+Response rates and side effects

-are similar to those of HIV-negative people, and Harvoni can be used with most HIV
+are similar to those of HIV-negative people, and Harvoni can be used

-liver function) and people who are awaiting or have received a liver
+function) and people who are awaiting for or have received a liver transplant.

 How is Harvoni taken?